Mitsubishi Pajero Issues: Low-Km Case Study

 Vehicle Standards Information Queensland Government

 The comprehensive vehicle inspection report the buyer received noted that this NW Mitsubishi Pajero has been used for its intended purpose but has no off-road modifications.
 It does, however, require further investigation and repairs in certain areas.
-However, the good news is that there were no repairs to the body or paint and no real impact damage to the underbody.
-Also, the rust and corrosion are surface only.
-However, I would suggest cleaning and applying underbody sealant to protect in future.
+It’s an excellent reminder that you must always check vehicle before purchase, regardless of how clean the vehicle logbooks or odometer seem.
+Fortunately, there were no structural repairs to the body or paint and no impact damage underneath.
+Clean and apply underbody sealant to protect it going forward; it’s well worth putting money back into it.

 Also Please Note: The information contained on this page is for general information purposes only.
 All reasonable steps have been taken to ensure that this information is accurate, complete and up-to-date.
 Also if you believe any information we have displayed is inaccurate, please contact us immediately and we will take reasonable steps to correct it.
 Finally, this information is a guide only and cannot be used as a reference to the point of law.